QuTech-Delft/OpenQL/docs/installation.rst

 Running the tests
 -----------------

-In order to pass all the tests, *qisa-as* and *libqasm* should be installed first.
-Follow `qisa-as <https://github.com/QE-Lab/eQASM_Assembler>`_ and
+In order to pass all the python tests, the openql package should be installed in editable mode.
-`libqasm <https://github.com/QE-Lab/libqasm>`_ instructions to install python interfaces of these modules.
+Also, *qisa-as* and *libqasm* should be installed first.
+Follow `qisa-as <https://github.com/QE-Lab/eQASM_Assembler>`_ and `libqasm <https://github.com/QE-Lab/libqasm>`_ instructions to install python interfaces of these modules.
 Once *qisa-as* and *libqasm* are installed, you can run all the tests by:

 ::

-    py.test -v
+    pytest -v

-Or
+or

 ::